swyxio/react-static-mdx/content/talks/pending.md

 - React Rally: https://www.youtube.com/watch?v=nyFHR0dDZo0
 - Hooks and Concurrent React: https://youtu.be/vhWaMPQhMLQ
 - Info on Hooks: https://reactjs.org/hooks

-## JAM Stack: The Total Victory of JavaScript

-A lot has happened in the five years since Val Karpov coined the MEAN stack to describe "Full Stack" Javascript stacks.
-React rose to dominance, AWS Lambda started the Serverless movement, and Static Site Generators came back in a big way.
-What is driving this new stack of Javascript, APIs, and Markup?
-This is the story of how a JAM Stack cynic finally turned into a believer.

-## The Dawn of Hybrid Site Generators

-There is a sea change afoot in the worlds of frontend frameworks and static site generators: the two have gotten married!
-React has Gatsby and React-Static, Vue has VuePress, even Svelte has Sapper.
-What’s going on?
-In this talk we explore how the UX bar has been raised for making fast, full-featured sites on the JAMStack, and how new tools are meeting that bar!

-## JS at the Edge of the World

-Want to live life on the Edge?
-Lambda functions open a world of possibilities for running on-demand, server-side code without having to run a dedicated server.
-It's been 4 years - What have people been using them for?
-In this talk we explore how people are pushing the frontiers of serverless Node.js to do everything from making slackbots to taking money for your next great side project!

-## React Suspense For The Rest of Us

-Even if you don't work with React, you're likely to have come across a React dev super excited about the new Suspense feature in React.
-What is it?
-Why are people so hyped?
-Should I care?
-This talk is an introduction for anyone who feels out of the loop - walking through the history of the idea and the general UI problems it solves.
-We will approach this in a framework-agnostic way, so that you can see if the Suspense design pattern might make sense in your next project!

 ## Reacting Ahead of Time